top of page

 • Figure out how much you currently drink per hour during longer sessions.
 That way, you can compare your baseline intake to your goal intake, and gradually work up to it if there's a big difference.

 • Drink on a schedule to hit your fluid goals.
-Thirst is important, but not always reliable, and it's usually a late sign that you need fluids.
+Thirst is important, but it's usually a late sign that you need fluids.
 If you find it hard to drink, try flavored fluids like sports drinks, which help stimulate thirst.

 • Adjust for the weather as well as the intensity of your workout.
 If you measured your sweat rate on a cool easy run, and you're doing a hard effort in the heat, you'll be losing more fluids and thus need to take in more.